1alessandro1/ZTE-MC7010/fs.md

 | mtd26: | 00100000 | 00040000   | "usb_qti"     |
 | mtd27: | 0a0c0000 | 00040000   | "system"      |

-Most importants partition that usally cannot be swapped in pair between firmware are: ***efs2, uefi, modem, boot and system***
+Most importants partition that usally needs to be swapped in pair between firmware are: ***efs2, uefi, modem, boot and system***

 - **efs2** contains all configuration (IMEI, BB settings and so on..) about baseband, so be careful to make a backup of it using Qualcomm Tool (QPST to backup as QCN file)
 - **uefi** contains rexOS system that is loaded by baseband, then it will read all firmware DSP from the modem partition (AKA NON-HLOS) to inizialiate all radio stuff
 - **modem** contains all DSP firmware loaded by UEFI
 - **boot** is the Linux Kernel used by AP processor to load embedded drivers and start all stuff from root fs
+- **zterw** is used by Root FS to store all settings that should be persistent across reboot, when you factory reset the antenna (using reset physical button or the one inside WebUI), the volumes inside this ***UBI*** will be formatted
 - **system** is the Linux Root FS where all binaries are stored and ran at boot after kernel startup

 **system** & **modem** partitions are created using ***UBIFS*** on top of an ***UBI*** layout.
 Both can be accessed (after enable SSH or TELNET on a stock unit) in read-write mode, so changes on the filesystem are possible